 What is M.Sc. in Nursing?

 M.Sc.
 Nursing is a postgraduate degree, to which those who have successfully completed B.Sc. in nursing from a recognized institute can apply.
-The two-year program offers specialization in various branches of nursing, such as ambulatory care nursing, cardiac nursing, cardiac intervention nursing, critical care nursing, emergency nursing, pediatric nursing, and many more.
+The two-year program offers specialization in various branches of nursing, such as ambulatory care nursing, cardiac nursing, critical care nursing, emergency nursing, pediatric nursing, and many more.

 Eligibility criteria for MSc Nursing